img

 A headless WordPress site utilizes the popular content management system, WordPress, for content management.
 It also uses a custom frontend tech stack to show the content to website visitors.
 The most significant advantage of a headless WordPress website is that it decouples your content and development teams, thus reducing their interdependency and allowing each team to work with the tools of its choice.

 A decoupled CMS separates the backend content management system from the frontend presentation layer, allowing for flexibility in technology choices and enhanced scalability.
-Content is still delivered through APIs, but some level of integration exists between the backend and frontend.
-This architecture works well for scenarios requiring multi-channel content delivery, personalized experiences, and complex integrations.
+Content is still delivered through APIs, but some integration level exists between the back and frontend.
+This architecture works well for multi-channel content delivery scenarios, personalized experiences, and complex integrations.

 In contrast, a headless CMS takes decoupling to the extreme by completely divorcing the backend from the frontend, offering developers maximum control and flexibility.
 Without a built-in presentation layer, content is solely managed and delivered through APIs, enabling faster development, future-proofing, and simplified maintenance.
 Headless CMS is particularly advantageous for content-rich applications, single-page applications (SPAs), and emerging platforms like IoT devices, wearables, and voice assistants, where dynamic content updates and adaptability are paramount.